Extreme mass-ratio inspirals and extra dimensions: Insights from modified Teukolsky framework: Braneworld Spacetime and Geodesic Motion

 \section{Braneworld Spacetime and Geodesic Motion}

 To derive black hole solutions on the brane, one typically starts from the five-dimensional Einstein field equations (EFEs), describing the geometry and {higher-dimensional bulk spacetime \cite{Chamblin:2000ra, Dadhich:2000am, Shiromizu:1999wj}.
-By projecting these equations onto the four-dimensional brane, our observable universe embedded in the bulk, one effectively translates the bulk dynamics into four-dimensional terms.
+By projecting these equations onto the four-dimensional brane, which embeds our observable universe in the bulk, one effectively translates the bulk dynamics into four-dimensional terms.
 Such a projection brings the notion of extra dimensions through the additional terms in the brane equations.
 Consequently, the effects of the higher-dimensional geometry manifest on the brane without the need to solve the full bulk spacetime directly.
-This sets up a framework for understanding how bulk gravitational phenomena can influence the physics we observe in four dimensions, particularly in the context of localized gravitational objects like black holes.
-The effective field equations on the vacuum brane can be written as $^{(4)}G_{\alpha\beta}+E_{\alpha\beta} = 0$; where $G_{\alpha\beta}$ is the Einstein tensor, $E_{\alpha\beta}$ is the electric part of the bulk Weyl tensor that reflects the influence of the gravitational field extending beyond the brane \cite{Shiromizu:1999wj, Maartens:2001jx}.
-As a result, we arrive at the vacuum, static, and spherically symmetric metric of the following form \cite{Dadhich:2000am, Rahman:2022fay}:
+This establishes a framework for understanding how bulk gravitational phenomena can influence the physics we observe in four dimensions, particularly in the context of localized gravitational objects, such as black holes.
+The induced metric on the brane looks $g_{\mu\nu}=\tilde{g}_{\mu\nu}-n_{\mu} n_{\nu}$, where $\tilde{g}_{\mu\nu}$ is the bulk metric and $n_{\mu}$ is the spacelike unit normal to the brane.
+The field equations induced on the brane follow from the Gauss-Codazzi relations and the $Z_{2}$-symmetric matching conditions, and can be written as a modification of the standard Einstein field equations \cite{Shiromizu:1999wj, Dadhich:2000am}